-- 1 cup chicken broth low sodium
+- 1 cup chicken broth low sodium, can use vegetable

-- 1 Tbsp Italian seasoning
+- 1 Tablespoon Italian seasoning

 - ½ teaspoon salt see notes

-- ½ tsp black pepper
+- ½ teaspoon black pepper

-- ½ tsp sugar
+- ½ teaspoon sugar

-- ¼ tsp red pepper flakes
+- ¼ teaspoon red pepper flakes

 - 1 bay leaf

 - Bring to a simmer on medium and drop the heat to low – medium low.
 Temperature depends on your stove.
 You want it to simmer gently.
-Simmer for 1½ – 2 hours.
-Remove bay leaf and your sauce will be ready for your lasagna.
+Simmer for at least 25 minutes (longer is ok but not required.)Remove bay leaf and your sauce will be ready for your lasagna.